thomasdintrone/dev-template/README.md

 -- Meta viewport
 -- Favicon Urls ready in the <head>
--- Nav Constant variables to add "current-menu-item" classes to a main nav <a> tag
+-- Nav Constant variables to add "current-menu-item" classes to a main nav <a> tag -- Export file functionality that zips and flattens the site into straight html in a separate folder (sequentially - export1, export2, export3) for cross server functionality

 More Instructions & Information in future versions...